Geometry-Rays/.github/profile/README.md

  Website: http://georays.puppet57.xyz

- Website is hosted on tor because I couldn't be bothered to buy a domain

 # **WE ARE NOT THE OFFICIAL GEOMETRY DASH**
  Please go check out the original game if you can.
 Its amazing and I (Puppet) love it a lot.
 Its my favorite game in the world rn and I totally dont have an addiction.